jmschles/hundred-points/README.md

 ## Known issues
 * Only one game is possible at a time, so don't tell anyone this is here.
-* We don't kick users off the server on socket disconnect, which means the game will break if a user leaves midgame (since they can't take their turn).
+* We don't kick users off the server on socket disconnect, so if someone leaves without exiting the game with the `Leave button`, the moderator will need to kick them.
-  * Temp fix for this could be to give the moderator skipping privileges
-* If the moderator goes AFK everything will grind to a halt pretty fast.
-Also forever.
-* No handling for running out of cards mid-game; the app will crash, so write those cards!
 * I think excess cards will get carried over to the next game.
 Maybe that's fine!
 * The styling is hilariously bad
 * I probably missed some things.
 File an issue!